Perfluoroalkyl Substances (PFAS)

-Perfluorooctanoic Acid (PFOA) has been a subject of much news coverage here in Vermont.
-PFOA was used historically in the making of Teflon, wire coatings and non-stick fabrics.
-PFOA has been identified as a soil and groundwater contaminant at specific industrial sites in Vermont where it was used.
+PFAS has been a subject of much news coverage here in Vermont over the past several years.
+PFAS substances were used historically in the making of Teflon, wire coatings, non-stick fabrics, and are associated with firefighting foam.
+PFAS has been identified as a soil and groundwater contaminant at specific industrial sites in Vermont where it was historically used.
 Therefore, groundwater wells used as a drinking water source in these specific industrial use areas have been identified as being at risk.

 Facts About the Champlain Water District

 Champlain Water District wants to inform our customers of the following facts: